 There are four main areas of blog editing, namely:

 - Stylistic editing

 - Editing to improve engagement

 I’ll walk through each of these, but before that, I want to start with some good practices of blog post writing and editing that will make your editing process much smoother and the end product much better.

 General Considerations for Blog Post Writing and Editing

-When you’re editing, having these pre-requisites will give you a clear vision for what the end product should look like, and they, in turn, will guide your writing process.
+When you’re editing, having these prerequisites will give you a clear vision of what the end product should look like, and they, in turn, will guide your writing process.
 If your writing has a clear beginning and ending from the start, the finished blog post will be that much easier to edit.

 - Easy to read and understand.